 6. Takikomi Gohan (炊き込みご飯)

-Takikomi Gohan is a Japanese mixed rice with a variety of ingredients.
+Takikomi Gohan is Japanese mixed rice with a variety of ingredients.
 It is often made on special occasions such as celebrations or traditional parties.
 It consists of seasoned rice and typical ingredients such as chicken, carrots, burdock and shiitake mushrooms.
 If you are bored with plain white rice and want to try Takikomi Gohan at home, you can put all the ingredients and seasoning in a rice cooker and cook them all together!
 There are tons of recipes available online or in cookbooks to make the delicate taste on your own.

 Takikomi Gohan Recipe